Goldberg Baroque Ensemble

 Percussion instruments: Paweł Szewczyk, Anna Szadejko

-Basso continuo/organs: Agnieszka Wesołowska
+Basso continuo/organs/harpischord: Agnieszka Wesołowska

-Harp: Alicja Garczarek, Carlos Montoya
+Harp: Carlos Montoya

 Glass harp: Anna i Arkadiusz Szafraniec (GlassDuo)